All Episodes

 Because I don't think he is.

-Uh that was a little bit strange for us to hear here in Israel.
+That was a little bit strange for us to hear here in Israel.

 Sure.

-Why is that law in the books?
+Why is that law on the books?

-And why didn't the Secretary of State repudiate that instead of being focused on the issue of whether people are putting an extra veranda on their home in Judea and Samaria in the West Bank.
+And why didn't the Secretary of State repudiate that instead of being focused on the issue of whether people are putting an extra veranda on their home in Judea and Samaria in the West Bank?

-You know, I'm I'm just I'm not saying this to be funny, but the reality is that type of thinking is exactly what you see uh from our here in the United States, our uh ultra-liberal, almost communist democratic party, and the people that are out there protesting with violence, um, trying to say that you know uh we don't want our Donald Trump as our president, instead of doing things uh peaceful, they go out and cause violence to try to make change.
+You know, I'm not saying this to be funny, but the reality is that type of thinking is exactly what you see from our, here in the United States, our ultra-liberal, almost communist Democratic Party, and the people that are out there protesting with violence, trying to say that, you know, we don't want Donald Trump as our president.

 And that's what I see with the Palestinians and how they relate to Israel.